Kayhan Kaynak

-Kayhan Kaynak (born 14 October 1960 – 9 January 1994) was a Turkish footballer best known for his stint in the Turkish Süper Lig with Adanaspor.

-Kayhan was a prolific goalscorer in Adanaspor, and transferred to Fenerbahçe where he had some successful seasons.
+Kayhan Kaynak (born 14 October 1960 – 9 January 1994) was a Turkish footballer best known for his stint in the Süper Lig with Adanaspor.
+A forward, Kayhan was a prolific goalscorer in Adanaspor, and transferred to Fenerbahçe where he had some successful seasons.
 After falling out with management, Kayhan joined Konyaspor, scoring 28 goals in 68 games, becoming the first superstar for the team.